 Completed in 1941, a few years before the artist’s death in 1947, the portrait epitomises all the formal qualities characteristic of the later period of Goldie’s artistic production – notably, a more dynamic use of oil paint that instilled his works with a deeper sense of gravitas and atmosphere.

-Jonathan Grant Galleries are also exhibiting a fine oil by C F Goldie which is available for sale.
+Jonathan Grant Galleries are also exhibiting a fine oil by C F Goldie.

 Painted just two years earlier in 1939, Goldie’s portrait of Te Aho o te Rangi Wharepu similarly exemplifies Goldie’s experimentation in technique and his development of a new more eloquent visual language.

 Te Aho lived to be nearly 100 years old.
 He was a fearless warrior in his youth and achieved a substantial reputation as a canoe architect in his mid/later years.
 Te Aho was also considered an important authority on Maori mythology and history.

 Both Te Aho and Wharekauri are noted as being among Goldie’s favourite sitters.

 Te Aho o te Rangi Wharepu, a Waikato Warrior, Ngati Mahuta Tribe

 Oil on canvas, 41 x 47 cm | Dated 1939